OrbitalEnterprises/eve-esi-client/docs/IndustryApi.md

 Integer characterId = 56; // Integer | An EVE character ID
 String datasource = "tranquility"; // String | The server name you would like data from String ifNoneMatch = "ifNoneMatch_example"; // String | ETag from a previous request.
 A 304 will be returned if this matches the current ETag
 Boolean includeCompleted = true; // Boolean | Whether to retrieve completed character industry jobs.
-Only includes jobs from the past 90 days.
+Only includes jobs from the past 90 days
 String token = "token_example"; // String | Access token to use if unable to set a header try {
     List<GetCharactersCharacterIdIndustryJobs200Ok> result = apiInstance.getCharactersCharacterIdIndustryJobs(characterId, datasource, ifNoneMatch, includeCompleted, token);